-This text is structured as a sequence of laboratories separated by references to presentations (references to lectures), all preceded by an entrance and followed by an exit.
+This text is structured as a sequence of skeletal outlines of presentation notes intended to be completed during the class lectures, followed by a sequence of laboratories, all preceded by an entrance and followed by an exit.
 The laboratory parts, the essential parts of this text, are intended to be held in hand.
 This will facilitate your engagement in the laboratory activities.
-In this manual, the references to presentations are meant to remind you that you really will be missing out on essential material should you miss a lecture.
+The incomplete class presentation notes are meant to remind you that you really will be missing out on essential material should you miss a lecture.
 The classroom experience of declarative lectures laced with procedural demonstrations, framed by all of the cognitive phenomena surrounding these knowledge oriented activities, is simply not something that you can make up.